Miami Beach Code Violation | Licensed Contractor

 4

-We schedule and coordinate all inspections with the City of Miami Beach Building Department and remain on-site to ensure the work passes and the permit is signed off — stopping fine accumulation immediately.
+We schedule and attend every inspection with the Miami Beach Building Department to ensure the work passes and all permits are officially closed out.

 5